 4. Do you possess a knowledge of general office automation software, practices, and procedures?

-A. Yes

-B. No

-Narrative: If you answered yes, you will be asked to provide brief examples of your accomplishments that demonstrate this experience.

-- 5. For most positions, there is a residency requirement for applicants not currently employed by the Homeland Security department.
+A. Yes B. No Narrative: If you answered yes, you will be asked to provide brief examples of your accomplishments that demonstrate this experience.
+5. For most positions, there is a residency requirement for applicants not currently employed by the Homeland Security department.
 During the three years prior to applying for this position, did you live in the United States or work for the U.S. government overseas or in a military capacity?
-Can you say yes to any of these? - A. Yes - B. No - 6.
-If you are a Federal employee, is your most recent performance rating equivalent to a "pass", "satisfactory" or better? - A. Yes - B. No - C. I am a Federal employee, but have not received a performance rating - D. Does not apply, I am not a Federal employee - 7.
-Select the choice, which best describes your ability to communicate orally with various levels of employees and management in order to obtain and provide information. - A. I have greeted visitors, ore relayed messages, or answered and redirected phone calls. - B. I have questioned, interviewed, or conferred with others to obtain or verify information or participated in debate or speech programs.
+Can you say yes to any of these?
+A. Yes B. No 6.
+If you are a Federal employee, is your most recent performance rating equivalent to a "pass", "satisfactory" or better?
+A. Yes В. No C. I am a Federal employee, but have not received a performance rating D. Does not apply, I am not a Federal employee 7.
+Select the choice, which best describes your ability to communicate orally with

+Select the choice, which best describes your ability to communicate orally with various levels of employees and management in order to obtain and provide information.

+A. I have greeted visitors, ore relayed messages, or answered and redirected phone calls.

+B. I have questioned, interviewed, or conferred with others to obtain or verify information or participated in debate or speech programs.